Skip to content

 Principles

-The principles of semantic calendaring can be divided into four areas: rich content, semantic data, linking and publishing.
+The principles of semantic calendaring can be divided into four areas: rich content, semantic metadata, linking and publishing.

 Rich Content